Andrew Strauss: Road to The Ashes (2004–05)

 The runners-up in the Champions Trophy took October off before beginning a tour of Africa in November.
 Their first port of call was Zimbabwe, visiting for the first time since the 2003 World Cup political concerns and despite being minnows Strauss could not muster even a half century in the 4–0 series win.
 In the final match, Strauss was called on to bowl a single over, conceding three runs.
 England then moved to Strauss' native South Africa for a five Test series taking them into the new year.
 His homecoming was an explosive one as he caught captain Graeme Smith off the second ball and went on to score his first away century with 126 before scoring over half of the team's second innings score as he steered them towards victory, again falling short of twin hundreds with 94 not out; still he became only the seventh Test player to record a century on his home and away debut.
-Despite missing out on this accolade he did record back to back centuries, in the Boxing Day Test he top scored in the first innings with only 25 as it seemed England were set for defeat, Strauss and Trescothick bolstered the side with an opening partnership stand of 273, top scoring with 136 to help England push for victory though it would end in a draw.
+Despite missing out on this accolade he did record back to back centuries, in the Boxing Day Test he top scored in the first innings with only 25 as it seemed England were set for defeat, Strauss and Trescothick bolstered the team with an opening partnership stand of 273, top scoring with 136 to help England push for victory though it would end in a draw.
 In the losing, third Test Strauss not only top scored in the first innings with 45, he also became the fourth fastest Englishman to reach 1,000 Test runs in 19 innings.
 After his third century of the tour in the fourth Test that helped secure the decisive victory Strauss ended with a pair of ducks in the fourth and fifth Test preventing England from extending the lead to 3–1.
 Despite the two zeroes, Strauss dominated the batsmen of the series making 656 runs over the five matches at an average of 72.88 and earned his first Man of The Series award.
 In the losing One Day series that followed Strauss failed to impress with the bat, never making more than 35.
 Nevertheless, his Test success drew the plaudits of, among others, future Australian rival Justin Langer.